OpenVnmrJ/ovjTools/README.md

 The only requirement to build in a VM is to have the free tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your build machine.
 This method will save you the trouble of installing and configuring an operating system.
+You may also want to install the Vagrant [vbguest plugin](https://github.com/dotless-de/vagrant-vbguest) but it's not strictly necessary.

 ### EL6 (RHEL/CentOS 6)